sanskrit/raw_etexts_english/blogs/manasataramgini/2018-03-04_a-day-at-school.md

 +++
-title = "A day atxa0school"
+title = "A day at school"

 +++
 It was the English class in school.
 The teacher, a swarthy man with